robatipoor/survey/README.md

 ![image info](./docs/entity_relationship_diagram.jpg)

 ## TODO list
-1 . for security reason we can use uuid instead of sequence number id
+1. for security reason we can use uuid instead of sequence number id
+2. add more unit and integrate test
+3. add more exception handler
+4. fix bug mapper answer
+5. add docker file